Protecting Your Assets And Your Loved Ones

 From asset protection to wills and irrevocable trusts, having a comprehensive estate plan is necessary to protect yourself and your loved ones for the future.

 Asset protection planning involves making prudent decisions today to protect yourself, your business, and your hard-earned assets from loss due to lawsuits, creditors, or bankruptcies.
 This type of legal planning is especially prudent for professionals and business owners, whose personal assets could be at risk due to the nature of their employment.

-Statistically and anecdotally, there are staggering numbers of divorces, lawsuits and bankruptcies.
-While no one believes lightning will strike them, wealth created through a lifetime of work, saving and investing can be lost overnight if these forms of man-made lightning do strike.
-To protect your assets from such disaster, proper risk management strategies should be given careful consideration.
+Statistically and anecdotally, there are staggering numbers of divorces, lawsuits, and bankruptcies.
+While no one believes lightning will strike them, wealth created through a lifetime of work, saving, and investing can be lost overnight if these forms of man-made lightning do strike.
+To protect your assets from such a disaster, proper risk management strategies should be given careful consideration.
 These strategies include exempting your assets from the claims of creditors, limiting your liability through legal entities, and transferring your risk through insurance.
-At the ESTATE PLANNING LAW GROUP OF GEORGIA, James M. Miskell P.C., serving Gwinnett County and surrounding areas, we can help.
+At the Estate Planning Law Group of Georgia, serving Gwinnett County and surrounding areas, we can help.

 Exempting Assets in Georgia